apache/datafusion/docs/user-guide/src/library.md

 codegen-units = 1
 ```

-Then, in your `main.rs.` update the memory allocator with the below after your imports:
+Then, in `main.rs.` update the memory allocator with the below after your imports:

 ```rust
 #[global_allocator]
 static ALLOC: snmalloc_rs::SnMalloc = snmalloc_rs::SnMalloc;
 ```

-Finally, in order to build with these optimizations `cargo nightly` is required.
+Finally, in order to build with the `simd` optimization `cargo nightly` is required.
 Based on the instruction
 set architecture you are building on you will want to configure the `target-cpu` as well, ideally
 with `native` or at least `avx2`.